HackVisionAustralia/DestinationTourism/README.md

 Content Management System to support POI data loading - Geraldton / Ballarat

 Project Kanban screen shot to demonstrate task management

+Source Code:
+For the mobile app POC has anonymous access i.e. no username / password required

+For the purposes of the POC, the CMS application is secured with username / password and as such the user needs to be logged in:

+DestinationTourismGeraldton
+Username: User@Ballarat
+Password: password

+DestinationTourismBallarat
+Username: User@MidWest
+Password: password